 Specifies a maximum value for the DataTypeStr parameter.

 Allows you to selectively promote block parameters from underlying blocks to the mask.
 Click the Type options field to open the Promoted Parameter Selector dialog box.
 In this dialog box, you can select the block parameters that you want to promote.
 Click OK to close it.

 Allows you to promote all underlying block parameters to the mask.
 When you promote all parameters, the promote operation deletes parameters that have been promoted previously.

 Container to group of dialog controls.
 You use a Panel for logical grouping of dialog controls.

 Container to group other dialog controls and containers in the mask dialog box.

 Tab to group dialog controls in the mask dialog box.
 A tab is contained within a tab container.
 A tab container can have multiple tabs.

 Container to group dialog controls similar to Panel.
 You can choose to expand or collapse the CollapsiblePanel dialog controls.

-For more information, see Dialog Layout Options
+For more information, see the Collapsible Panel example in Dialog Layout Options.

 Text displayed in the mask dialog box.